Oct 22nd, 2019

 The Tribunal ordered costs against Yaniv in the amount of $2000.00 payable to each of Ms. Benipal, Ms. DaSilva, and Mrs. Hehar Gill.

-“Self-identification does not erase physiological reality,” stated Jay Cameron, the Justice Centre’s Litigation Manager, and counsel for the estheticians.
+“Self-identification does not erase physiological reality,” stated Jay Cameron, the Justice Centre’s Litigation Director, and counsel for the estheticians.
 “Our clients do not offer the service requested.
 No woman should be compelled to touch male genitals against her will, irrespective of how the owner of the genitals identifies.”